mdolab/bib-file/README.md

 * For the month, spell the month in full, e.g., "November".

-* When using this file, create a soft link to it in the paper directory (I have an alias defined in my .bash_profile for this: alias lnsbib='ln -s ~/_jrram/mdolab_publishing/bibtex/mdolab.bib .' ).
+* When using this file, create a soft link to it in the paper directory (I have an alias defined in my .bash_profile for this: alias lnsbib='ln -s ~/_jrram/mdolab_publishing/bibtex/mdolab.bib mdolab-link.bib' ).
 This soft link should not be tracked in a repo.

-* When the paper is finalized and submitted, remove the mdolab.bib soft link, copy the actual file and add it to the paper repo, but using a *different name*, e.g., mdolab_copy.bib.
+* When the paper is finalized and submitted, remove the mdolab.bib soft link, copy the actual file and add it to the paper repo, but using a *different name*, e.g., mdolab-copy.bib.
 This will ensure that the document can be recompiled with not reference issues in the future.

 * As soon as you submit your final paper to a conference or your journal paper is accepted, please send the BibTeX entry to me.
 It is your responsibility to make sure that all the papers you co-author are correctly and completely represented in mdolab.bib.

-* Many entries in this file include a long ugly string.
-This is the way BibDesk keeps links to the PDFs of these papers in my system.